desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-thomassen-dnsop-dnssec-bootstrapping.md

 - Prevention of accidental misprovisioning / enforcing explicit provisioning:
-    * In addition to facilitating Child zone discovery and simplifying debugging, the Child-specific PTR record also prevents the use of wildcards records under the Bootstrapping Domain.
-As a result, signaling records have to be provisioned explicitly.
+    * In addition to facilitating Child zone discovery and simplifying debugging, the Child-specific PTR record content also prevents the use of wildcard records under the Bootstrapping Domain.
+As a result, Signaling Records have to be provisioned on a per-Child basis.
-    * Similarly, operators could deflect a Bootstrapping Domain onto another one, by means of a DNAME record.
+    * Similarly, operators could deflect a Bootstrapping Domain onto another one by means of a DNAME record.
 This can be prevented by incorporating the Bootstrapping Domain's name into the hash used to construct the Signal Name.